rellfy/PPSDemo/README.md

 Example Unity project using the [Processor-Profile System pattern](https://github.com/rellfy/PPS.git)

 ![Banner](https://cdn.discordapp.com/attachments/607007438180450305/662455141320097802/unknown.png)
+You can [play the demo here](https://rellfy.itch.io/pps-demo) through the browser.

 ## About
 **Unity version: 2019.30f3**.
 Downgrading should not be a problem for recent versions.